 Freedom of Choice in Platforms

-We have seen three test platforms continue developing their market message and attracting new users from older platforms, such as GPIB and VXI; the choices seem to expand for users.
-From a professional and a business standpoint, we see the choices as good for both vendors and customers as it allows for a broader range of applications to be supported by many products and platforms that address every budget and requirement.
+This year (2011) has seen three test platforms continuing to develop their market message and attract new users from older platforms such as GPIB and VXI, the choices seem to continue to expand for users.
+From a professional and a business standpoint, we see the choices as good for both vendors and customers as it allows for a broader range of applications to be supported by a greater number of products and platforms that address every budget and requirement.
 In this short article, we point out where the various platforms appear to be headed and why, from a Pickering standpoint, the freedom of choice is a good thing.

 LXI Milestone